Cross-Systems Work

 - System level bodies, such as the Patient Centered Medical Home Initiative Behavioral Healthcare Integration Workgroup involving representatives from the Mass Department of Mental Health, Department of Public Health, academia, payers, clinicians, community health centers and hospitals.

 - See suggestions for integration activities for individual organizations at Health Care Reform.
-For background on workforce issues related to healthcare integration, see SAMSHA-HRSA's Workforce webpage in the SAMHSA-HRSA Center for Integrated Healthcare Solutions as well as Workforce Issues Related to Physical and Behavioral Healthcare Integration Specifically Substance Use Disorders and Primary Care: A Framework.
+For background on workforce issues related to healthcare integration, see SAMHSA-HRSA's Workforce webpage in the SAMHSA-HRSA Center for Integrated Healthcare Solutions as well as Workforce Issues Related to Physical and Behavioral Healthcare Integration Specifically Substance Use Disorders and Primary Care: A Framework.